 Finally, after about an hour of pleading, whining and weeping, we were granted the permission to visit the beach.
 The girls jumped up and down in ecstasy.

 We left the home at 4 O’ clock in the evening.
-I let the girls enter the car through the back door.
+I let the girls enter the car through the back door, because I did not want any pranks played on me while I was driving.
 The back of the car had my medical books, stethoscope, lab coat, compact discs and a laptop.
 “Sorry for the mess, I said absentmindedly as I made space for them amidst the rubble on the backseat.
 They fastened their seat belts carefully, Chinnu helping Ammu.
 I too buckled my seat belt, copying the kids, although I did not have the habit of wearing them.
 I stepped on the clutch and as I was about to reverse the car, the girls’ mom said, “Take good care of them, Neethu”.

 I showed them the Mananchira square, Railway station and Lion’s park.
-The girls, who used to question each and everything asked no questions this time, each one steadily looking through the side window.
-Ammu had her face pressed to the window glass.
+The girls, who used to question everything they saw asked no questions this time, each one steadily looking through the side window.
+Ammu had the window glass lowered as far as she could, and the wind that gushed into the car blew the stray hair from her ponytails.
 It was for the first time that they were passing through Calicut city.
 What they were thinking, I could not say.

 We stopped at an ice cream parlour.
 The parking lot was crammed with cars of the families who had come to the theatre for the film show.